ashwanth01-pixel/flaskapp/updatesbybot.md

 - Problem: Secrets are not properly managed
 - Applied Fix: Use GitHub Secrets for sensitive information like Docker Hub credentials

+### File: .github/workflows/pipeline.yml
+- Problem: Linting and testing steps are defined but not executed
+- Applied Fix: Remove the duplicate definitions of linting and testing steps, and add them before the Docker build step with proper installation of dependencies.

+### File: .github/workflows/pipeline.yml
+- Problem: Multiple duplicate tags for Docker image
+- Applied Fix: Remove duplicate tags and use a single line for tags: ashwanth01/ashapp-backend:latest,ashwanth01/ashapp-backend:${{ github.sha }}

+### File: app.py
+- Problem: Debug mode might be enabled in production
+- Applied Fix: Ensure debug mode is always set to False in production by changing the last line to: app.run(host='0.0.0.0', port=5000, debug=False)

+### File: requirements.txt
+- Problem: Flask version is not specified
+- Applied Fix: Specify the exact version of Flask, e.g., 'Flask==2.3.2'

+### File: Dockerfile
+- Problem: No .dockerignore file to exclude unnecessary files
+- Applied Fix: Create a .dockerignore file to exclude files like .git, __pycache__, etc.

+### File: k8s/deployment.yaml
+- Problem: Missing resource limits and requests
+- Applied Fix: Add resource limits and requests to the container spec to ensure proper resource allocation